The FDD - One Size Never Fits All

 By Michael J. Childs

 Every brand has a story to tell.
 The better you can tell your story, the better you position your brand and the more franchises you will sell.

 When I say the FDD, I mean all of the legal documents such as the Franchise Agreement and other agreements that go with it.

 The story of your brand is what you are selling, but it’s the FDD and other documents that help prospects understand what they are buying.

 I bet if there were a contest for learning things the hard way I would win.
 And sure enough, way back in the late 80s, my first attempt at franchising was a monumental failure.

 Not because the concept wasn’t right.
 It was.
 It had all the components to be a roaring success; great profit margins, needed service, not much competition, federally registered logo, great story and presence, a very successful concept store, and I was well capitalized.

 With all that going for me, what happened?

-I made the same mistake that so many startup franchisors continue to make, some 30 years later.
-I went straight to attorney-designed legal documents thinking that was all I needed to be successful selling franchises.
+I made the same mistake that so many startup franchisors continue to make today, some 30+ years later.
+I used generic legal documents from an established franchise offering similar to mine, thinking that was all I needed to be successful selling franchises.

 If You Can't Read This, You Better Read This